 There are really too many to mention.
 Watch my Antarctica YouTube Playlist to see what it was like.

-How you can Go and Costs
+How you can Go to the Ross Sea and Costs

 Heritage Expeditions Tours are the one of the very few expedition cruising companies that takes this route! (tell them Ottsworld sent you!)
 Costs start at $23,000 for this nearly month long trip.
-They have 3 expeditions for 2022.

 7. See Polar Bears in Churchill Canada